 Explore and discuss different varieties of the same product, such as tomatoes.
 There are cherry ones, big red ones, yellow ones, green ones, plum shaped, big fat beef ones and those that are still ‘on the vine’- and there are even some that have stripes like tigers!

 How are they the same and how are they different?
 Explore other foods that belong to the same group but are very different – e.g. apples, berries, nuts, cheeses and breads.

-Ask: “What shapes and patterns can you see?
+Ask “What shapes and patterns can you see?
 How does it feel?
-Is it soft between the fingers?”
+Is it soft between your fingers?”